Ly0n/awesome-robotic-tooling/README.md

 * [pyperformance](https://github.com/python/pyperformance) - Python Performance Benchmark Suite.
 * [qira](https://github.com/geohot/qira) - QIRA is a competitor to strace and gdb.
 * [gdb-frontend](https://github.com/rohanrhu/gdb-frontend) - GDBFrontend is an easy, flexible and extensionable gui debugger.
-* [lttng](https://lttng.org/docs/) - is an open source software toolkit which you can use to simultaneously trace the Linux kernel, user applications, and user libraries.
+* [lttng](https://lttng.org/docs/) - An open source software toolkit which you can use to simultaneously trace the Linux kernel, user applications, and user libraries.
 * [ros2-performance](https://github.com/irobot-ros/ros2-performance) - Allows to easily create arbitrary ROS2 systems and then measures their performance.
 * [bcc](https://github.com/iovisor/bcc) - Tools for BPF-based Linux IO analysis, networking, monitoring, and more.
 * [tracy](https://github.com/wolfpld/tracy) - A real time, nanosecond resolution, remote telemetry frame profiler for games and other applications.